 It is well known that the availability of good data is essential in order to leverage the full potential of artificial intelligence.
-But what does that mean for your data?
-And how do you need to prepare your data; make sure you have the right data available to be able to apply AI?
+But what does that mean for your data and how the process of data preparation should look like; Did you make sure you have the right data available to be able to apply AI?

-In this article, we want to share some insights into how AI actually works with data and what you need, as a marketer, to ensure you are able to apply AI on your data.
+In this article, we want to share some insights into how AI actually works with data and what you need, as a marketer, to ensure you are able to apply artificial intelligence to your data.

 5 simple steps to make your data ready for AI